Table of Contents

-These singer’s/screamer’s nodules can be managed conservatively by voice rest, speech therapy and education of the patients.
-Otherwise excision can be done under operating microscopy.
+These singer’s/screamer’s nodules can be managed conservatively through voice rest, speech therapy as well as by educating the patients on the cause.
+Otherwise, excision can be done under an operating microscope.
 Professional singers and people who have a lot of vocal demands are often affected by nodules.

-Finger-like projections called polyps are often formed after vocal abuse or misuse mostly in adult and old age.
+Finger-like projections called polyps are often formed after vocal abuse or misuse mostly in adulthood and old age.
 It can also occur after some allergic response or smoking.

 Vocal misuse in which laryngeal cartilages rub against each other leads to ulceration and granuloma formation.
 Patients usually complain of hoarseness and discomfort in the throat.
-Ulcer is visible on the examination.
+An ulcer is visible on examination.

-Granulomas are produced after prolonged endotracheal intubation or after injury to the vocal processes during intubation.
-Mucosal ulceration initially produced is followed by granuloma formation and produces hoarseness and even dyspnea.
-Voice rest and endoscopic removal is recommended.
+Granulomas result after prolonged endotracheal intubation or after injury to the vocal processes during intubation.
+Mucosal ulceration which is initially produced is followed by granuloma formation and produces hoarseness and even dyspnea.
+Voice rest and endoscopic removal are recommended.

 Juvenile papillomas mostly occur in infants and children.
-These are usually viral in origin and multiple in number producing hoarseness and stridor.
-Local examination shows glistening white irregular growths, which may be pedunculated or sessile and bleed easily.
+These are usually viral in origin and multiple in number, producing hoarseness and stridor.
+Local examination shows glistening white irregular growths, which may be pedunculated or sessile and usually bleed easily.

-Management: Complete excision, cryotherapy, microelectrocautery, or CO2 laser are various treatment options.
+Management: Complete excision, cryotherapy, micro-electrocautery, or CO2 laser are the various treatment options.

 Chondroma: Tumor of the Cartilages

-Capillary type hemangiomas occur in infants, while cavernous types are common in adults.
+Capillary type hemangiomas occurs in infants, while cavernous types are common in adults.

 Granular Cell Tumor

 Mostly, it is submucosal and arises from the Schwann cells.
-It can differentiate into malignant tumor.
+It can differentiate into a malignant tumor.

 Laryngeal cancer is more common in males.
 Its incidence is increasing day by day due to the various risk factors.
-This malignant disease is seen in adult males after 40 years.
+This malignant disease is seen in adult males after age 40.

 - Alcohol use